 In 1995, a UN-approved NATO bombing campaign brought the sides to talks which resulted in the Dayton Accords peace agreement.

 Cultural sensitivity: The three main ethnic groups in the country are Bosniaks (Muslim), Bosnian Serbs (Orthodox) and Croats (Catholic).
 Given that the country experienced such carnage and tragedy in the 1990s war it is absolutely imperative that you do your homework on the causes, the combatants and the international interventions.
 My Visiting Mostar and Sarajevo’s Tunnel of Hope posts will help with the background information you need when visiting Bosnia.

-My trip to Bosnia and Herzegovina coincided with the country’s first appearance in a FIFA World Cup.
-In Half-time in Bosnia-Herzegovina: Visiting Mostar I examine the country’s political and ethnic divisions through the medium of sport, as well as giving a guided tour of Mostar and it’s UNESCO-designated Old Bridge.
+MOSTAR: My trip to Bosnia and Herzegovina coincided with the country’s first appearance in a FIFA World Cup.
+In Bosnia-Herzegovina: Visiting Mostar I examine the country’s political and ethnic divisions through the medium of sport, as well as giving a guided tour of Mostar and it’s UNESCO-designated Old Bridge.

-Pure curiosity brought me to Medjugorje, a Catholic pilgrimage site near Mostar.
+MEDJUGORJE: Pure curiosity brought me to Medjugorje, a Catholic pilgrimage site near Mostar.
 Despite being a spiritual travel novice I put this post together as a travel guide to Medjugorje.
 Did I experience a miracle?
-Find out in Spiritual Travel: The Medjugorje Miracle.
+Find out in my Day Trip from Mostar to Medjugorje post.